 Summer DalesBus Services 2013

 Details of the network of Summer Sunday and Bank Holiday bus services in the Yorkshire Dales managed by the Dales and Bowland Community Interest Company are now available on the DalesBus website.
-Some Sunday buses now run all year round and these are joined by the first seasonal extra buses for summer from Easter Sunday 31st March 2013.
+Some Sunday buses now run all year round and these are joined by seasonal extra buses for summer running until 20th October 2013.

 Thanks to continued support from our major funding partners: Metro, DITA, the National Trust and Sovereign Health Care Trust, the core network will be similar to last year.
 Support from these partners and other organisations will allow a comprehensive network to be offered throughout the Dales, with some exciting innovations for 2013.

 A recent detailed survey of summer visitors by bus and car to the Dales carried out on behalf of the Dales Integrated Transport Alliance (DITA) shows that:

 Buses are important both for residents and visitors.
 Of the bus users who responded to the survey 37% were Dales residents, 43% were day trippers and 16% visitors staying overnight.
 Around a third of bus users could have travelled by car, which would have caused a substantial increase in carbon emissions.

 Buses make a significant contribution to the local economy.
 More than half of bus users would not visit the Dales without the bus service, and Dales businesses would lose their spending of at least £2.8 million per year if the buses were to cease.

 About 1 car user in 7 said they could use buses for their journey; a greater choice of tickets available on all buses and trains in the area was the most important suggestion to encourage greater use of public transport.